 The Mt.
 Hollywood Trail is the easiest.
 Start at Griffith Observatory for a three-mile loop and side views of the sign.

 The Brush Canyon Trail is six and a half miles long.
 This fun trail also goes by the Bat Cave, featured in the 1960's Batman TV series.

 The Cahuenga Peak Hike is more challenging due to its steep elevation gain.
 The four-mile loop hike has a 1,400 ft elevation gain and gives hikers a view behind the Hollywood sign.
 Take water and remember to take pictures!

 The Hollywood Forever Cemetery was founded in 1899.
 As the final resting place of various Hollywood celebrities, it has become an iconic landmark.

-Celebrities interred here include Mickey Rooney, Valerie Harper, Judy Garland, and Cecil B. DeMille, along with hundreds of Hollywood stars and local residents.
-The Hollywood Forever Cemetry also hosts outdoor cinema screenings, concerts, and events.
+Celebrities interred here include Mickey Rooney, Valerie Harper, Judy Garland, and Cecil B. DeMille, along with hundreds of Hollywood stars and residents.
+The Hollywood Forever Cemetery also hosts outdoor cinema screenings, concerts, and events.

 The grounds are peaceful and quiet.
 Visitors can view memorials and monuments and experience quiet contemplation.